COVID-19 infection wave driven by XBB variant clearly coming down: Ong Ye Kung

 “Singaporeans have started to travel a lot, and we are hosting many conferences and events that create opportunities and jobs for our people.
 This also makes us vulnerable because whenever there is a new subvariant (which is) very transmissible, we can be one of the first cities in the world to experience it,” said Mr Ong.

-One key response would be the Singapore's vaccine strategy - which recently rolled out the Moderna bivalent COVID-19 vaccine to those aged 50 and above.
+One key response would be Singapore's vaccine strategy.
+It recently rolled out the Moderna bivalent COVID-19 vaccine to those aged 50 and above.

-Mr Ong noted that in the last month, two out of 100 infected persons aged 70 and above and not fully vaccinated either died or were admitted to the ICU.
+Mr Ong noted that in the last month, two out of 100 infected people aged 70 and above and not fully vaccinated either died or were admitted to the ICU.

 About 53,000 individuals have taken the bivalent vaccine so far, he said in an update.